FAQ CISM

 What does CISM mean?

-CISM is short for Critical Incident Stress Management, a method developed by the American ICISF (International Critical Incident Stress Foundation, Inc.) to support rescue teams after critical incidents.
+CISM is a short for Critical Incident Stress Management, a method developed by the American ICISF (International Critical Incident Stress Foundation, Inc.) to support rescue teams after critical incidents.
+Their training is approved by the University of Baltimore, USA, and thus certifies all our CISM Team Members.

 What are the main features which define a “Critical Incident”?

-When the life and/ or physical safety of a crew member or a person in close proximity is or seems to be threatened.
-The individual’s perception of the incident is more significant than the actual outcome of the incident.
+The life and/ or physical safety of a person in close proximity is or seems to be threatened.
+The individual’s perception of the incident is more significant than the actual incident itself.
 A critical incident usually occurs unexpectedly and often confronts the person concerned with feelings of helplessness.

 Which “critical incidents” require a CISM-team?

-Common reasons for calling the CISM hotline are: On-board medical emergencies, accidents due to diversions, unruly passengers, smoke and fire, extensive system losses, problems due to severe weather conditions, hijacking and terrorist attacks, natural disasters, emotional pressure due to emergency landings, and any other situations which cause significant mental distress.
+Common reasons for calling the CISM hotline are: any situation which may cause significant mental distress and is perceived as threatening the psychic or physical integrity of a person.
+Examples are: on-board medical emergencies, critical diversions, unruly passengers, smoke and fire, extensive system losses, problems due to severe weather conditions, hijacking and terrorist attacks, natural disasters, emotional pressure due to an emergency landing, near miss, etc.

-What happens when someone contacts you via the contact form or the 24/7 CISM-Hotline of the Mayday Foundation?
+What happens when someone contacts you via the contact form or the 24/7-Voice Mail System of the Mayday Foundation?

-The contact form and an answering machine are switched on immediately and then seeks a CISM-Coordinator who is specifically trained and highly experienced.
-This Coordinator will call back and organize all necessary steps.
+The contact form and a voice mail information system are switched on immediately and seek a CISM-Coordinator who is specifically trained and highly experienced.
+This Coordinator will call back and organize all necessary supporting steps.

 What happens if someone calls the CISM-Team on behalf of someone else?